Help with money

 The government-funded services Sorted and MoneyTalks can help with budgeting or other financial guidance.

-If you're vulnerable, in financial hardship, or medically dependent, you should tell your retailer.
+If you're vulnerable, in financial hardship or medically dependent, you should tell your retailer.

+As the impact of COVID-19 increases, experiencing job loss could be a reality for many.
 If you’ve lost your job or you run a business and are faced with laying off your employees, there may be support options available to you.
 Work and Income offer a range of information and support to employees who are made redundant.